fmanimashaun/Steghub-DevOps-training/Client-Server_implementation/README.md

     ```

 > **Insight:** Be careful when allowing remote access by setting the `bind-address` to `0.0.0.0`, as it opens MySQL to all IP addresses.
 For security reasons, I would recommend specifying trusted IPs in production environments.
 ### Placeholder Image: MySQL Config for Remote Access

 ![Placeholder: MySQL Config](images/mysql-config-remote.png)

+### Difference between `bind-address` and `mysqlx-bind-address`

+- **`bind-address`**: This setting configures which IP address MySQL listens to for **standard MySQL client connections** (typically on port 3306).
+Setting it to `0.0.0.0` allows connections from any IP address.

+- **`mysqlx-bind-address`**: This setting is used for the **MySQL X Protocol**, which enables document-based CRUD operations and JSON-based interactions, typically on port 33060.
+If you're not using X Protocol, you may leave this at the default value.
+For security, it’s good to keep it limited to `127.0.0.1` unless X Protocol access from remote instances is required.

 ## Installing MySQL Client on Instance A